patelkvraj/animal-aid-inventory-react-app/README.md

 The app allows shelter staff to:

-- **Add new donations:** Record details such as item name, quantity, donor, and date received.
+- **Add new donations:** Record donor information, donation type (Money, Food, Clothing, Other), amounts/quantities, and dates.
-- **View inventory:** See a list of all donated items, filter by category, and check current stock levels.
+- **View donation history:** See a comprehensive table of all donations with filtering by donation type.
+- **Edit donations:** Modify existing donation records through an intuitive form interface.
-- **Edit or remove donations:** Update information or delete entries as needed.
+- **Delete donations:** Remove donation entries as needed.
-- **Track donation history:** Review past donations for reporting and transparency.
+- **Track statistics:** View total donations, monetary amounts, and item quantities across different categories.
+- **Filter and search:** Filter donations by type (Money, Food, Clothing, Other) for better organization.

-All data is managed locally for simplicity and privacy.
+All data is managed locally in the browser for simplicity and privacy.

 ---